-- If using whole chickens, place breast-side down on the rack of a roasting pan, slather the backs generously with the puree.
-At this point you can refrigerate to allow flavors to permeate the chicken for an hour or so.
-Pour some water into the roasting pan about 1-2 inches deep to prevent the puree from burning (directions for chicken parts are below).
+- For whole chickens: place them breast-side down on the rack of a roasting pan, slather the backs generously with the purée.
+At this point, you can refrigerate for an hour or so to allow flavors to permeate the chicken.

-- If using chicken parts, place in roasting pan (s) in one layer.
-Slather generously with puree.
-At this point you can refrigerate the chicken pieces for an hour or so to allow flavors to permeate.
-Roast in lower third of oven, lowering temperature to 350º as necessary, until juices run clear and an instant-read thermometer registers 165º.
+- For chicken parts: If using chicken parts, place them in a roasting pan (or two) in one layer.
+Slather generously with purée.
+At this point, you can refrigerate the chicken pieces for an hour or so to allow flavors to permeate.
+Roast in lower third of oven, lowering temperature to 350º F as necessary, until the juices run clear and an instant-read thermometer registers 165º F.

-- Transfer to a heated platter; pour juices into a fat separator and pour into a pan set over low heat to warm briefly if desired.
+- Transfer to a heated platter.
+Pour juices into a fat separator and pour into a pan set over low heat to warm briefly if desired.
 Carve or divide into parts and serve with pan juices on the side.

 - This recipe was entered in the contest for Your Best Chicken